actions/setup-java/docs/advanced-usage.md

 </settings>
 ```

-***NOTE: The `settings.xml` file is created in the Actions $HOME/.m2 directory.
+***NOTE***: The `settings.xml` file is created in the Actions $HOME/.m2 directory.
 If you have an existing `settings.xml` file at that location, it will be overwritten.
-See below for using the `settings-path` to change your `settings.xml` file location.***
+See below for using the `settings-path` to change your `settings.xml` file location.

+If you don't want to overwrite the `settings.xml` file, you can set `overwrite-settings: false`

 ### Extra setup for pom.xml: